splunk/public-o11y-docs/gdi/opentelemetry/collector-how-to.rst

     - :ref:`receiver-creator-receiver`
   * - Look for support for an environment
     - :ref:`requirements`
+  * - Collector deployment options, such as Amazon Fargate, Ansible, Chef, PCF, or Puppet
+    - :ref:`otel_deployments`
   * - Look for changes between versions
     - * :new-page:`Main changelog for the Splunk distribution of the Collector <https://github.com/signalfx/splunk-otel-collector/blob/main/CHANGELOG.md>`
       * :new-page:`Changelog for the Helm chart <https://github.com/signalfx/splunk-otel-collector-chart/blob/main/CHANGELOG.md>`